-Impact of a 1% movement in interest rates on profit and loss and equity
+Impact of a 1% movement in interest rates on profit and loss and equity Holding all other variables constant

 Borrowings

 Borrowings are subject to interest rate risk - the risk that movements in interest rates could adversely affect funding costs.
 The City manages this risk by borrowing long term and fixing the interest rate to the situation considered the most advantageous at the time of negotiation.
 The City does not consider there to be any interest rate risk in relation to borrowings.
 Details of interest rates applicable to each borrowing may be found at Note 29(a).